Individual Path Recommendation Under Public Transit Service Disruptions Considering Behavior Uncertainty: Introduction

-To tackle these challenges, this study proposes an individual-based path recommendation model to reduce system congestion during public transit disruptions considering behavior uncertainty.
-We first formulate an optimal flow problem as a linear program based on the model of \citet{bertsimas2020joint}, which solves the optimal path flows for each OD pair and time interval that minimize the system travel time.
-Then, we add the recommendation decision variables, $x_{p,r}$ (binary variable indicating whether path $r$ is recommended passenger $p$), and associated constraints to capture the behavior uncertainty.
-The behavior uncertainty is modeled with a conditional path choice probability distribution for each passenger given their received path recommendation.
-We introduce two new concepts: $\epsilon$-feasible flows and $\Gamma$-concentrated flows, to connect the optimal flow problem with the conditional path choice probabilities.
-We show that these two concepts can be seen as a way of approximating the recourse function (expected system travel time) in a two-stage stochastic optimization.
-It is proved that these two concepts help to bound the difference between the approximated recourse function and the exact one.
-Additional theoretical analysis shows that $\epsilon$-feasibility and $\Gamma$-concentration are approximations of expectation and chance constraints in a typical stochastic optimization formulation, respectively.
-The individual path recommendation problem with behavior uncertainty is a mixed-integer program.
-We solve it efficiently with Benders decomposition.
-The proposed approach is implemented in the Chicago Transit Authority (CTA) system with a real-world urban rail disruption as the case study.
+To tackle these challenges, this study proposes an individual-based path recommendation (IPR) model to reduce system congestion during public transit disruptions considering passenger behavior uncertainty.
+The decision variable in this study is $x_{p,r}$, a binary variable indicating whether path $r$ is recommended to passenger $p$ or not.
+However, passengers may not follow the recommendation.
+Their behavior uncertainty is modeled using a conditional path choice probability distribution given their received path recommendation.
+The original IPR formulation yields a stochastic optimization with decision-dependent distributions \citep{goel2006class,drusvyatskiy2023stochastic}.
+We propose a single-point approximation method to eliminate the expectation operator by introducing two new concepts: $\epsilon$-feasibility and $\Gamma$-concentration.
+The former describes the relationship between path flows and recommendations from the ``expectation'' perspective.
+While the latter constrains the variance of the path flows under recommendations.
+The approximation yields a tractable single-stage mixed integer linear formulation, which can be solved efficiently with Benders decomposition in large-scale scenarios.
+The approximation gap is proved to be bounded from the above.
+Additional theoretical analysis shows that $\epsilon$-feasibility and $\Gamma$-concentration are strongly connected to expectation and chance constraints in a typical stochastic optimization formulation, respectively.
+The proposed framework is implemented in a real-world case study using data from an urban rail disruption in the CTA system, and a synthetic case study with varied network sizes and incident locations.